James H. Douglas Jr.

-James Henderson Douglas Jr. (March 11, 1899 – February 24, 1988) was a lawyer and senior-level official in the United States Government.
-He was Assistant Secretary of the Treasury, serving under both President Herbert Hoover and President Franklin Roosevelt.
+James Henderson Douglas Jr. (March 11, 1899 – February 24, 1988) was an American lawyer and government official who was Assistant Secretary of the Treasury, serving under both President Herbert Hoover and President Franklin Roosevelt.
 During the Eisenhower Administration, he served in the United States Department of Defense as Secretary of the Air Force and Deputy Secretary of Defense.

 Early life

 Douglas grew up in the Lake Forest area near Chicago, Illinois.
 His family was quite wealthy, having co-founded the Quaker Oats Company.

 He attended Princeton University, where he received a commission as a second lieutenant in the United States Army in 1918.
 He was initially assigned to Camp Hancock, Georgia.
 World War I ended before he could join a unit in Europe.
 After the war he returned to Princeton where he received a Bachelor of Arts degree in 1920.
 He attended Corpus Christi College, Cambridge for a year prior to returning the United States to study law at Harvard University, graduating with a law degree in 1924.